Security & Privacy by Design (S|P) Principles

 Intent: Organizations prevent avoidable business interruptions caused by capacity and performance limitations by proactively planning for growth and forecasting, as well as requiring both technology and business leadership to maintain situational awareness of current and future performance.

-Principle: Govern change in a sustainable and ongoing manner that involves active participation from both technology and business stakeholders to ensure that only authorized changes occur.
+Principle: Manage change in a sustainable and ongoing manner that involves active participation from both technology and business stakeholders to ensure that only authorized changes occur.

 Intent: Organizations ensure both technology and business leadership proactively manage change.
 This includes the assessment, authorization and monitoring of technical changes across the enterprise so as to not impact production systems uptime, as well as allow easier troubleshooting of issues.

-Principle: Govern cloud instances as an extension of on-premise technologies with equal or greater security protections than the organization’s own internal controls.
+Principle: Govern cloud instances as an extension of on-premise technologies with equal or greater security protections than the organization’s own internal cybersecurity and privacy controls.

 Intent: Organizations govern the use of private and public cloud environments (e.g., IaaS, PaaS and SaaS) to holistically manage risks associated with third-party involvement and architectural decisions, as well as to ensure the portability of data to change cloud providers, if needed.

-Principle: Oversee the execution of cybersecurity and privacy controls to create appropriate evidence of due care and due diligence, demonstrating compliance with all applicable statutory, regulatory and contractual obligations.
+Principle: Oversee the execution of cybersecurity and privacy controls to ensure appropriate evidence required due care and due diligence exists to meet compliance with applicable statutory, regulatory and contractual obligations.

 Intent: Organizations ensure controls are in place to be aware of and comply with applicable statutory, regulatory and contractual compliance obligations, as well as internal company standards.

-Principle: Govern the establishment and ongoing management of secure configurations for systems, applications and services according to vendor-recommended and industry-recognized secure practices.
+Principle: Enforce secure configurations for systems, applications and services according to vendor-recommended and industry-recognized secure practices.

 Intent: Organizations establish and maintain the integrity of systems.
 Without properly documented and implemented configuration management controls, security features can be inadvertently or deliberately omitted or rendered inoperable, allowing processing irregularities to occur or the execution of malicious code.